MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 ## Prerequisites for a custom view

-- Dynamics 365 Guides solution version 104.1907.0.33 or later
+- Dynamics 365 Guides solution version 104.1907.0.33 or later.

-- Dynamics 365 Guides PC and HoloLens app versions 104.1907.19001 or later
+- Dynamics 365 Guides PC and HoloLens app versions 104.1907.19001 or later.

 - **System Administrator** role for the Dynamics 365 Guides instance that you're working with.

 - A general understanding of [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro), the database that Dynamics 365 Guides is based on.